yiisoft/mailer/README.md

 The package provides the content composition functionality, and a basic interface for sending emails.
 Actual mail sending is provided by separate interchangeable packages.

 Out of the box the package profiles a file mailer that, instead of actually sending an email, writes its contents into a file.
-There is also [SwiftMailer-based official driver available](https://github.com/yiisoft/mailer-swiftmailer) as a separate package that actually can send emails.
+There are also [Swift Mailer](https://github.com/yiisoft/mailer-swiftmailer) and [Symfony Mailer](https://github.com/yiisoft/mailer-symfony) based official drivers available as a separate packages that actually can send emails.

 ## Installation